kajinmo/kajinmo/README.md

 ## Welcome to my profile!

-Data professional since 2020.
+Working with data since 2020.
 I have done some data science projects but am currently specializing in data engineering.
 <br>
 <br>
 ChatGPT told me that I'm passionate about transforming raw data into actionable insights, optimizing data workflows, and that I love working with business colleagues.